-Izzo's 412 wins are tied for the second most by any coach in his first 17 seasons in the history of college basketball.
+Izzo's 439 wins are fourth most by any coach in his first 18 seasons in the history of college basketball.
 In late November 2009, he passed his mentor Jud Heathcote (340 wins) to become MSU's all-time winningest coach.
-In the NCAA Tournament, Izzo is at his best, winning at a clip of .725 to rank fifth among all active coaches with at least 10 tournament games coached.
+In the NCAA Tournament, Izzo is at his best, winning at a clip of .722 to rank seventh among all active coaches with at least 10 tournament games coached.

-Through 17 seasons, Izzo is already one of the most successful coaches in Big Ten history.
-His .685 winning percentage in Big Ten games ranks third all-time among league coaches with at least 10 years of service.
-In all games, Izzo also ranks fifth (.709).
-With 196 conference victories, Izzo ranks sixth all-time.
-In January 2012, he became just the fourth coach to win 400 games at a Big Ten institution.
+Through 18 seasons, Izzo is already one of the most successful coaches in Big Ten history.
+His .688 winning percentage in Big Ten games ranks third all-time among league coaches with at least 10 years of service, while in all games, Izzo ranks fourth (.712).
+With 209 conference victories, Izzo ranks sixth all-time.
+With a win over Purdue on Jan.
+5, 2013, Izzo became the third-winningest coach in Big Ten history, trailing only Knight (662 wins) and Purdue's Gene Keady (512 wins) for most wins at a Big Ten institution.

 Furthermore, Izzo brings stability to Michigan State basketball.
-The 2012-13 season will be Izzo's 30th with the Spartans.
-He is the longest serving active Big Ten men's basketball head coach.
-He is also a leader among his peers, serving as the NABC President from April 2010-April 2011, while also serving on the John R. Wooden Award Board of Governors and the USA Basketball Collegiate Committee.
+The 2013-14 season will be Izzo's 31st with the Spartans, as he is the longest serving active Big Ten men's basketball head coach.
+He is also a leader among his peers, serving as the NABC President from April 2010-April 2011, while serving on the John R. Wooden Award Board of Governors and the USA Basketball Collegiate Committee.